Announcing our next phase of new play development, forging the next generation of new plays, new artists and new audiences.

 Forge: to form or bring into being especially by an expenditure of effort.

-Our 30th season marks the conclusion of our WISCONSIN Cycle, but also the beginning of our Foundry Initiatives.
+Our 30th season marks the conclusion of our WISCONSIN CYCLE, but also the beginning of THE FOUNDRY.
 We chose the word Foundry not only to honor the effort that it takes to forge new plays and programs, to help mold young artists, and to listen to the voices of our community, but also to pay homage to the work ethic and manufacturing traditions of Milwaukee.
 The Wisconsin Cycle sought to share local stories, and we will continue to tell those stories and provide opportunities for local playwrights, but we will also look globally for stories and for the tellers of those new tales.
 As we discover stories of our shared humanity, we build awareness and understanding, fostering empathy and promoting unity.

 Through a series of four new play readings each season, we will engage the community in conversations about the work and the process of creation while also providing additional training/performance opportunities for youth and adult actors, writers and directors.